Belgrade Nikola Tesla Airport: Airport in Surčin

 The new location for the airport was on the Surčin plateau, 15 km from Belgrade's city centre.
-Thanks to the original planners' vision, two conditions for the airport's development were fulfilled: a location was chosen which met the navigational, meteorological, construction, technical, and traffic requirements; and the special needs for the airport's long-term development were established.
+Thanks to the original planners' vision, two conditions for the airport's development were fulfilled: a location was chosen that met the navigational, meteorological, construction, technical, and traffic requirements; and the special needs for the airport's long-term development were established.

 Building of the new airport started in April 1958 and lasted until 28 April 1962, when it was officially opened by President Josip Broz Tito.
 During that period a 3000 m runway was built, with the parallel taxiway and concrete aprons for sixteen airplanes.
 The passenger terminal building occupied an area of 8,000 m2.
 Cargo storage spaces were also built, as well as a technical block with the air-traffic control tower and other accompanying facilities.
 Modern navigational equipment was installed, earning the airport the highest international classification according to the International Civil Aviation Organization.

 The airport stagnated during the 1990s after the outbreak of the Yugoslav wars and the United Nations sanctions imposed on the Serbia and Montenegro.
 The sanctions also included a ban on air travel.
 The airport had minimal passenger movement, and many facilities were in need of reparation.

 With a change in government and international sentiment, normal air traffic resumed in 2001.
 A few years later the airport's terminal 2 underwent a major reconstruction.
 The runway was upgraded to CAT IIIb in 2005, as part of a large renovation project.
 CAT IIIb is an Instrument Landing System (ILS), giving aircraft the security of landing during fog and storms.
 In 2006, the airport was renamed to Belgrade Nikola Tesla Airport.
 Nikola Tesla was a Serbian-American inventor and scientist, generally considered one of the world's most famous inventors.
 The construction of the new air traffic control centre was completed in 2010.
 In 2011 Belgrade Nikola Tesla Airport shares (AERO) began trading on the Belgrade Stock Exchange (BELEX).

 2012–2018

 In 2012, construction work on the modernization and expansion of the airport began.
 It was carried out on the expansion and reconstruction of the A-gate and C-gate departure and transit areas.
 As a result, an extra 2750 m2 was added.
 Jetways at the A and C gates were also replaced.

 Also, there were plans for the construction of a new control tower as the current air control tower was built in 1962.
-Future expansion of current terminals should see additional 17,000 sqm added, with terminal 2 getting additional 4 jetways.
+Future expansion of current terminals should see additional 17,000 sqm added, with terminal 2 obtaining an additional 4 jetways.